remoorejr/cordova-plugin-camera-with-exif/doc/index.md

     under the License.
 -->

-# org.apache.cordova.camera
+# com.alphasoftware.plugins.camera.withexif

-This plugin provides an API for taking pictures and for choosing images from the system's image library.
+This plugin is an enhanced version of the stock cordova-plugin-camera which provides an API for taking pictures and for choosing images from the system's image library.

+It has been modified to extract EXIF and GPS data from all images returned from the either the camera or the image galleries on Android and iOS devices.
+The image file name and the image metadata (exif,gps) is returned as a JSON string, which needs to be parsed.

+The Camera.Destination must be set to FILE_URI and the build must be for Android or iOS to in order for this plugin to work as described above.
+It will behave as the stock camera plugin in all other cases, returning the image only for all devices.

+This plugin is tightly integrated within the [Alpha Anywhere](http://www.alphasoftware.com) PhoneGap App Builder.
+Alpha Anywhere is a Rapid Mobile Application Development and Deployment platform.

-    cordova plugin add org.apache.cordova.camera
+    cordova plugin add com.alphasoftware.plugins.camera.withexif

 ## navigator.camera.getPicture